OSCARJFB/Snake/README.md

 # Snake
-This a simple snake game.
+This is a simple snake game.
 Use asdw to maneuver the snakehead "D" avoid its tail "O".
 Try and collect the spawning scores "X".

 KNOWN ISSUES: